argoproj/applicationset/docs/Generators-Cluster.md

 ```

 The cluster selector also supports set-based requirements, as used by [several core Kubernetes resources](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements).

+Only one of the name list and label selector should be specified.
+If both are provided, the name list will be ignored.

 ### Deploying to the local cluster